 Not dissimlar to its neighbour, Clos des Lambrays, without quite the same concentration.
 Aromatic with wonderful notes of rose and violet, beautifully balanced and genteel, this is all about purity.
 An extremely well-situated Monopole just below and adjacent to Clos des Lambrays that is planted on Premier Cru land.

-Chantal Remy started looking after the Domaine in 1988, shortly before it sold a large proportion of its vineyards were sold.
+Chantal Remy started looking after the Domaine in 1988, shortly before a large proportion of its vineyards were sold.
 A third of the initial holding was left, vineyards spread over some excellent sites in the Chambolle-Musigny and Morey St Denis communes, at least until Chantal Remy’s mother died – when the domaine reduced again from, 4.5 hectares to 1.5 hectares as Napoleonic inheritance laws kicked in.
 The winemaking is resolutely traditional; no herbicides or insecticides are used in the vineyards, a third new wood is employed for élévage, during a long cask ageing there is just one racking and bottling takes place by hand two summers after the vintage, without fining or filtration.
 Classic, finely-tuned Burgundies that demonstrate an arresting purity and finesse.
 They are delicate and designed for pleasure!
 From 2009 all the Domaine Louis Remy wines will be labelled as Chantal Remy.
 Chantal’s son Florian started making the wine here in 2013 and seems destined to take it to ever greater heights.

 A commune in the Côte de Nuits district of Burgundy capable of producing excellent quality red wine, which is typically described as being a halfway house between its neighbours - the richer Gevrey-Chambertin and the lighter Chambolle-Musigny.
 There are four Grand Cru vineyards, from north to south: Clos de la Roche 16.9 ha, Clos St-Denis 6.6 ha, Clos des Lambrays 8.8 ha and the monopole Clos de Tart 7.5 ha, plus a small strip of Bonnes Mares overlapping from Chambolle Musigny.
 There are some good premier cru vineyards, among the best known include Les Ruchots, Clos de la Bussière (monopole of Georges Roumier), Les Millandes, Clos des Ormes, and Les Monts Luisants.
 The commune is also capable of producing excellent quality whites, but they are very rarely seen.
 Bruno Clair's En La Rue de Vergy is one example, another is Domaine Ponsot who produces a white from Chardonnay blended with a proportion of Pinot Blanc that had mutated from Pinot Noir vines.